-Officially, I am an empirical community ecologist and macroecologist by training, and I am interested in the intersection of theoretical and empirical ecology.
+I am an empirical community ecologist and macroecologist interested in studying how nature changes through time.
 While I believe in using the ecosystem, taxonomic group, or dataset best suited for addressing the question at hand, my favorite model system for testing ideas is my field site: the Portal Project, a long-term research site initiated by James H. Brown and associates in 1977.
 Unofficially, I am broadly curious and go where my curiosity takes me.

 Sarah started Fall 2007 and comes to us from Valparaiso University.
 Sarah is interested in exploring metacommunity dynamics and macroecological patterns and has also discovered that rodents really aren't that bad.